 - your children (including unborn, step, adopted, or ex-nuptial children and children of your spouse),

-- any other person that the Trustees determine is dependent on you; and
+- any other person who is financially dependent on you, and

 - any person with whom you have an interdependency relationship (refer to the PDS for more details).

 This means that when you're nominating your beneficiaries, you should make sure you've nominated people who are eligible.

 If you don't have any dependants, your death benefit will be paid to your legal personal representative, and your super becomes part of your estate.

 Making a nomination

 To nominate your beneficiaries you should complete the My Beneficiaries form or log into your account in the Member Centre and provide the details on line.

 Please note that if you want to make a binding nomination, you must complete the form (you cannot make a binding nomination through the Member Centre).
 You must complete the form and sign it in the presence of two witnesses (who must be at least 18 years old and not a beneficiary), and return it to the Administrator.
 If your nomination is valid it is binding for three years, so you must remember to keep your nomination up-to-date.

 The information provided above is a summary only.
 You should refer to the PDS and Additional Information guide for more information regarding nominating your beneficiaries.
 Your death and disablement benefits will be reduced by any amount of insurance that the Trustee is unable to arrange or claim.